hangulize/hangulize/translit/README.md

 # Translit

 Here are packages that implement the `hangulize.Translit` interface for specific methods.
-Each package provides `T` as the singleton value.
+Each package provides `T` or `Ts` as the singleton value.

 Install all of the standard Translits: